ScaleHub files patent application for Dynamic Crowd Balancer

 ScaleHub users have the ability to break larger jobs into more discrete tasks.
 In this example, you could use ScaleHub to break each medical record into “snippets”—smaller subsections of a larger record.
 Let’s suppose each of the 100 records is broken down into 10 snippets.
 You now have 1,000 micro jobs.
-Crowd workers complete micro jobs in less time than full records, and multiple workers can take them on simultaneously.
+Crowd contributors complete micro jobs in less time than full records, and multiple contributors can take them on simultaneously.

 Our new technology improves this workflow by:

 1. Dynamically balancing load of micro jobs across platforms

 What happens if one platform is completing tasks at a higher rate than the others?
 If you add tasks in stages—let’s say 100 snippets at a time, 50 going to each platform—our algorithm monitors the progress for each, and distributes future tasks accordingly.
 If the workers on platform A complete all 50 while those on platform B still have 20 left in their queue, the next round of micro jobs gets assigned in such a way as to equalize the workload.
 In this example, a new batch of 100 jobs is split up with an eye toward balance: 60 new jobs are routed to platform A and 40 go to platform B so that each platform will have 60 in total left to finish.
 This process continues until an entire queue of tasks is completed, with users submitting micro jobs en masse and the algorithm splitting them up according to throughput.